 Laundry is a vital part of our routine.
-We wash and dry clothes regularly – in some cases weekly.
-But what if your dryer catches fire?
+We use washing machines and dryers for our clothes very regularly – in some cases weekly or even daily depending on the size of your family.
+But what were to happen if your clothes dryer catches fire?
 This can cost you thousands of dollars in replacements and repairs, and even your home if you’re away when it catches on fire.

 When and how does a dryer fire occur?

-It has been seen that approximately one third of dryer fires occur due lint buildup.
+It has been reported that approximately one third of clothes dryer fires occur due lint buildup.
 So, if you feel that your clothes are taking a longer time to dry than a standard time or are getting hotter than usual or any other such issues take place, reach out to a maintenance professional for help.
+This can potentially save your home and your life by preventing a potential home fire.

 Dos and Don’ts